 The Executive Assistant/Board Secretary is directly responsible to the Board; however, she/he will be required to work independently, with general oversight by the BOD.
 The Executive Assistant serves as Secretary to the Board and is the custodian of, and person responsible for, the safekeeping and maintenance of all official records, resolutions, minutes, contracts, and other formal documents and records of CAPA.

 The incumbent will be responsible for scheduling meetings assembling and distributing agendas and relevant materials for each meeting.
 The Executive Assistant/Board Secretary is responsible for internal and external support services, requiring a thorough knowledge of a Canadian “Not for Profit” operation, procedures, rules and regulations.
-This is a contract position.
+This is a part time contract position typically one day a week and can be more depending on workload.

 - Responsible for the day-to-day operation of CAPA